Psychological Assistance Dogs

 World-class training and animal welfare

-While many assistance animals are trained to complete 3 tasks, ours are trained to carry out 25-30 tasks.
-These range from high-level obedience and environmental soundness to symptom alleviation and life-skills support.
+While many assistance animals are trained to complete 3 tasks, ours are trained to understand 25-30 skills using positive reinforcement.
+These range from high-level obedience to symptom alleviation and life skills support.
 Importantly, we work with psychologists to understand the best skillset for each client, enabling co-design during the training process.

 Client support

 Each dog has its own unique personality and physical attributes, so we take the client-dog matching process very seriously.
-Our aim isn’t just to place dogs but to ensure a successful long-term match by providing extensive, pre- and post-placement support.
+Our aim isn’t just to place dogs, but to ensure a successful long-term match.
+To achieve this, we spend time with each client, and their supporting psychologist to co-design the best skillset required.
+Our clients become part of our community and we provide extensive, post placement support.

 Applying for a PTSD Dog

-We prioritise clients based on the best match to our qualified PTSD Dogs.
+We will prioritise clients based on the best match to our PTSD Assistance Dogs.
+Client’s need to meet the following criteria to progress with an application:

 - A formal diagnosis of PTSD from a registered psychologist, who has provided ongoing support for more than 6 months.